 I started day trading in 2005.
 The following lessons got me to profitability and have allowed me to make a living off the markets since then.
-Some of these lessons were taught to me while I traded at a proprietary day trading firm for several years, and others I learned on my own through trial and error.
+Some of these lessons were taught to me while I traded at a proprietary day trading firm for six years, and others I learned on my own through trial and error.

 Hopefully, these day trading lessons help you on your path to profitability…or to stay profitable if you have already achieved some success.